instancio/instancio/website/docs/user-guide.md

 Select.field(Person::getName)
 ```

-Internally, method reference is converted to a regular field selector, equivalent to `Select.field(Class<?> declaringClass, String fieldName)`.
+Internally, method reference is converted to a regular field selector,
+equivalent to `Select.field(Class<?> declaringClass, String fieldName)`.
-This is done by mapping method name to the corresponding field name.
+This is done by mapping the method name to the corresponding field name.
 The mapping logic supports the following naming conventions:

  - Java beans - where getters are prefixed with `get` and, in case of booleans, `is`.
  - Java record - where method names match field names exactly.